pockethost/pockethost/frontends/lander/content/docs/overview/faq.md

 The PocketHost service is free until we reach v1.0.

-At that point, we will likely introduce a free tier based on "run time" minutes per month.
+At that point, we will likely introduce a paid tier while keeping a generous free tier.

 ### What is the pockethost.io free tier and restrictions?